grzm/awyeah-api/docs/porting-decisions.markdown

 ### Missing classes

-The following classes used in aws-api are not included in babashka.

-* `java.lang.Runnable`
-* `java.lang.ThreadLocal`
-* `java.util.concurrent.ThreadFactory`
-* `java.util.concurrent.ScheduledFuture`
-* `java.util.concurrent.ScheduledExecutorService`

-These classes are referenced in two namespaces: `cognitect.aws.util` and `cognitect.aws.credentials`. `ThreadLocal` is used in `cognitect.aws.util` to make [`java.text.SimpleDateFormat` thread-safe][simple-date-format-bug].
+The `java.lang.ThreadLocal` class, used in aws-api, is not included in babashka. `ThreadLocal` is used in `cognitect.aws.util` to make [`java.text.SimpleDateFormat` thread-safe][simple-date-format-bug].
 As I'm not concerned with supporting pre-Java 8 versions, I've decided to use the thread-safe `java.time.format.DateTimeFormatter` rather than drop thread-safety workarounds for `SimpleDateFormat` or implement them in some other way.

 [simple-date-format-bug]: http://bugs.sun.com/bugdatabase/view_bug.do?bug_id=4228335

 The `cognitect.aws.util` namespace is used throughout the aws-api library, either directly or transitively.

-The balance of the unincluded classes are used in `cognitect.aws.credentials` to provide auto-refreshing of AWS credentials.
-As babashka is commonly used for short-lived scripts as opposed to long-running server applications, rather than provide an alternate implementation for credential refresh, I've chosen to omit this functionality.
-If credential auto-refresh is something I find _is_ useful in a babashka context some time in the future, a solution can be explored at that time.

 There are a few other compatiblity issues, such as the use of `java.lang.ClassLoader::getResources` in `cognitect.aws.http/configured-client`, and replacing `^int x` hinting with explicit `(int x)` casts.

+#### Babashka, forward always

+At the time of the initial release of awyeah-api, babashka did not include classes required to implement the auto-refresh credentials functionality.
+Michiel is always improving babashka, and has since included these classes so I've been able to implement credentials auto-refresh as of v0.8.82/5ecad02.

 ### http-client